-I have a newborn baby and a 5-year-old and my older son is violent and resents his brother.
+I have a newborn baby and a 5-year-old, and my older son is violent and resents his brother.
+It feels like he hates his little brother!
 I would like my kids to grow up and be close.
 How can I enforce this?

 What shall I do to make them bond?

-How To Help Older Sibling When New Baby Arrives
+How To Help Older Siblings When New Baby Arrives

 Basically, you can’t force your kids to be close.
-Forcing in itself is not about loving and caring, so the best thing you can do with your five-year-old is to help him to feel loved and special.
+Forcing is not about loving and caring, so the best thing you can do with your five-year-old is to help him feel loved and special.

 Here are things you can consider doing to improve the situation: